axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

 **JSON Structure**

-Below is a sample JSON definition of a task widget in the Portal dashboard that has two added new attributes for quick search function.
+Below are definitions and JSON examples of two fields that you can use to configure the quick search feature.

+   * ``enableQuickSearch``

+      To enable/disable the quick search feature,
+      set the ``enableQuickSearch`` field of the Task widget as below.

       .. code-block:: html